BIRDSOpenSource/Build-A-Satellite/_project-managers/pm-mdr.md

 ---
-title: Requirement list for MDR
+title: Mission Definition Review
 layout: default
 lang: en
 ---

-# Make requirement list for MDR
+# Mission Definition Review
 {: .no_toc }

 Each subsystem needs to understannd what they are required to present at each milestone review.